 In 1994, some excitement shook up the front of the pack: Mexican runner German Silva, running alongside countryman Benjamin Paredes, was only seven-tenths of a mile from the finish line when he took a wrong turn on Central Park South, following a television truck into the Park.
 It looked like his lead was lost, but he quickly figured out his mistake, reversed course, and somehow overtook Paredes in the final stretch, winning by two seconds.
 Thus ended one of the most dramatic races in history!

 The marathon brings New York City together, and that power was more apparent than ever in the aftermath of Hurricane Sandy in 2012.
 Scheduled for November 4—just a few days after the storm wreaked havoc across the region—the race was canceled.
-But on that day, thousands of runners gathered in the Park, while others travelled to the outer boroughs to help with recovery efforts, exemplifying that event really is, as New York Road Runners calls it, “an exercise in community spirit.”
+But on that day, thousands of runners gathered in the Park, while others traveled to the outer boroughs to help with recovery efforts, exemplifying that event really is, as New York Road Runners calls it, “an exercise in community spirit.”

 Where to watch